 Step Two: Choose your Bible.

 Every lesson is rooted and grounded in the Word of God.
-Therefore, you need a Bible, or at least, a Bible application such as Bible.is.
+Therefore, you need a Bible, or at least, a Bible application such as these excellent resources: Blue Letter Bible, Net Bible.org or Bible.is by Faith Comes by Hearing.

 Step Three: Find someone to join you.